Criminal History Check Policy

 - Some pharmacy practice sites may require additional or alternate background screening in order to meet a specific timeline and/or satisfy state, organization or federal laws and regulations.
 As a result of this, affected students (PY4 in APPE as well as rising PY1/2/3 in early immersion) may be required to complete further checks as part of their rotation compliance.

-- Students that take a semester or longer leave of absence from the Program for any reason must submit to a new criminal history check before they can return to the Program.
+- Students that take a semester or longer leave of absence from the Program for any reason must submit a new criminal history check before they can return to the Program.

 - Fees for the background checks must be remitted by the student directly to the agency performing the screening.
 This fee is nonrefundable.